jw098/OSCAR-GreaseMonkey/README.md

 - Manually highlight and copy the script's code.

-- Click the GreaseMonkey icon in the Firefox toolbar
+- Click the GreaseMonkey icon in the Firefox toolbar (or Tampermonkey in Chrome)

 - Click 'New user script'